floraxinru/DataStory_global-abortion/README.md

 **Phase 1** -- One set of visualizations: US States and World Nations
   - *How many variables to include?* The main one is under what circumstances can a woman in the state/nation get an abortion.
-  But might also need to consider the ease of access (mandatory waiting periods, cost (healthcare and income - can vary by ethnicity also)...) **Choose 3 key factors for Phase 1.**
+  But might also need to consider the ease of access (mandatory waiting periods, cost (healthcare and income - can vary by ethnicity also)...) **Either choose 3 key factors to visualize for Phase 1, or build into a ranking system which would make plotting easier**

 **Phase 2** -- Add a second set of visualizations: How policies changed over time (key years for the US: 1973, 2010, 2019) in the US
   - Include more variables during comparison: dig deeper into the possible reasons behind the contrasts; how do the different factors correlate?